BAE Systems Australia plays a vital role in the global sustainment of the F-35 Lightning II aircraft — the world’s most advanced fighter jet.

 We sustain the Royal Australian Air Force’s (RAAF) fleet of F-35 fighter jets.
 By 2024, the RAAF will have 72 of these aircraft.

 As a key partner in F-35 sustainment, we hold up to a 15% workshare in each aircraft, excluding propulsion systems.
 The F-35 fleet is maintained and upgraded at our South Pacific Regional Sustainment Depot in Williamtown, near Newcastle, New South Wales (NSW).

 We play a major role in the global F-35 sustainment program through an Asia–Pacific warehouse, which will support up to 300 F-35s across the region.
 This warehouse will maintain key aircraft components until at least 2050.

 We manufacture the aft fuselage and vertical and horizontal stabilisers for every F-35 produced at one of our sites in Adelaide.

-The F-35 program is also supported by a supply chain of more than 22 Australian businesses.
-This is set to grow to around 76 businesses by 2025, which will include 22 small to medium enterprises, five of which will be in the Hunter region.
+The F-35 program is supported by a supply chain of more than 20 Australian businesses.
+This is set to grow to more than 75 companies by 2025 including 22 small-to-medium enterprises (SMEs).

-Adelaide aerospace manufacturing and technology development company Toolcraft Australia, went from a general machine shop to being a future-focused leader in defence design, engineering and manufacturing while working with BAE Systems Australia on multiple projects including the global F-35 program.
+Adelaide-based aerospace company Toolcraft Australia went from a general machine shop to a future-focused leader in defence design, engineering and manufacturing while working with us on multiple projects including the F-35 program.

-BAE Systems Australia is creating a capability pipeline to engage, inspire, develop and recruit the next generation to ensure that development of people and facilities in the Hunter region.
+We're creating a capability pipeline to engage, inspire, develop and recruit the next generation workforce to ensure the people and facilities in the Hunter Valley region are continually developed.